 The Single Audit Under the Uniform Guidance

-All medium and large grantees must undergo the Single Audit Act annual audit process (often referred to as the “Uniform Guidance”, “A-133” or “Subpart F” audit).
+All medium and large grantees must undergo a Single Audit Act annual audit (often referred to as the “Uniform Guidance”, “A-133” or “Subpart F” audit).
 The Single Audit is the federal government’s most important tool for testing your compliance with the terms of your awards.
-Moreover, it is a major annual expense for your organization so it's important to get it right.
+Moreover, it is a major annual expense for your organization, so it is important to get it right.

 - The federal purposes and authorities for such audits

 - What to expect from auditors and federal agencies during an audit

 Join us to ensure you understand the process, your rights, and your obligations.